saikot-paul/saikot-paul/README.md

 - 👋 Hi, I’m @saikot-paul
-- 👀 I’m interested in machine learning
+- 👀 I’m interested in building machine learning as a service apps
-- 🌱 I’m currently learning beginner machine learning algorithms
+- 🌱 I’m currently either coding, eating, or doing some sort of activity
-- 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me: https://www.linkedin.com/in/saikot-paul-74b626171/

 <!---